JuliaPlots/Plots.jl/RecipesBase/README.md

 - DataFrames: "Grammar of Graphics"-style inputs using symbols.
 - Deep Learning: frameworks for visualization of neural network states and tracking of internal calculations.
 - Graphs: flexible, interactive graphs with easily customizable colors, etc.
-- Symbolic frameworks: Show sample from complex symbolic distributions
+- Symbolic frameworks: sample from complex symbolic distributions.

 Really there's very little that *couldn't* be mapped to a useful visualization.
 I challenge you to create the pictures that are worth a thousand words.